 HyperGix stores information about the user’s hyperspectral image library, as well as custom classes and pixel spectral information, in a SQLite database file titled data.db.
 This database consists of three primary tables described below, plus a fourth automatically generated for the auto-increment function.

-scans - Contains the unique id, nickname, and filepath information of all hyperspectral images imported into the HyperGix software, along with several metadata values about the image that may be referenced in future software updates.
+scans - Contains the unique id, nickname, and file path information of all hyperspectral images imported into the HyperGix software, along with several metadata values about the image that may be referenced in future software updates.

 materials – Stores user-created material classes used in the Spectra Manager module